ermshaua/time-series-segmentation-benchmark/README.md

 ## Results

 We have evaluated multiple time series segmentation algorithms using the TSSB.
 The following tables summarises the mean relative CP distance error (smaller is better) and the corresponding mean ranks.
-Evaluation details are in the <a href="https://dl.acm.org/doi/abs/10.1145/3459637.3482240">paper</a>.
-The raw result sheet and an evaluation notebook are in the <a href="https://github.com/ermshaua/preon/tree/main/time-series-segmentation-benchmark/tssb/notebooks">notebooks</a> folder.
+Evaluation details are in the <a target="_blank" href="https://dl.acm.org/doi/abs/10.1145/3459637.3482240">paper</a>.
+The raw result sheet and an evaluation notebook are in the <a target="_blank" href="https://github.com/ermshaua/preon/tree/main/time-series-segmentation-benchmark/tssb/notebooks">notebooks</a> folder.

 | Segmentation Algorithm | Mean Error | Mean Rank | Wins & Ties |
 | ---------------------- | ---------- | --------- | ---------